 How to make quinoa egg muffins

-First thing to do is cook the quinoa.
+The first thing to do is cook the quinoa.
 It normally takes about 15 minutes.
 The brand I use says to use 1 part quinoa to 3 parts water while others say 1 part quinoa to 2 parts water.
-I suggest you follow the package instructions for best results.
+I suggest you follow the package instructions for the best results.

 It’s important that the quinoa and veggies are not piping hot otherwise they can cook your eggs right away.
 Wait until they are cooled down a bit before adding them to the bowl.

-All you have to do now is fill the muffin cases and bake these.
+All you have to do now is fill the muffin cases and bake them.

-There are 3 types of quinoa: red, white and black.
+There are 3 types in supermarkets: red, white and black.
 I have tried red and white quinoa but don’t have a preference.
 I usually buy what I can get in a store.
 White one is the quickest to cook though (here is a post with more information about the types of quinoa).

 - Zucchini can be omitted but it is recommended.

-- After you take quinoa egg muffins out from the oven you can also sprinkle them with some extra cheese, if desired.
+- After you take these egg muffins out from the oven you can also sprinkle them with some extra cheese, if desired.

-- Cook quinoa according to package instructions (it takes about 15 minutes).
+- Cook quinoa according to package instructions.
 Let cool down slightly.

-- Meanwhile: In a frying pan, heat the olive oil.
+- Meanwhile: In a skillet/frying pan, heat the oil.
 Add grated carrot, chopped leek, diced pepper and diced zucchini.
-Saute for about 10 minutes.
-Stir in the oregano and season with salt.
+Saute for 10 minutes (see note 10).
+Stir in oregano and season with salt and pepper.

-- In a mixing bowl, beat the eggs, yogurt and salt together.
-Add grated cheese, black pepper and cooled quinoa and sautéed veggies.
+- In a mixing bowl, beat the eggs and yogurt together Add cheese, cooled quinoa and sautéed veggies (also cooled down a bit to avoid cooking the eggs).
 Mix everything together until well combined.

 - Line a muffin tray with paper or silicone cases and fill them with the mixture up to the rim.
 Press the mixture down slightly and add a bit more on top of each muffin.

-- You can use white, red or black quinoa.
+- Or 2 cups cooked quinoa.
+You can use red, white or black quinoa.

 - Check the tips above this recipe for more detailed information.

-- A handful of finely chopped fresh parsley can also added to the batter.
+- A handful of finely chopped fresh parsley can also be added to the batter.